influxdata/telegraf/plugins/inputs/systemd_units/readme.md

 | -1    | err          | field not found in lookup table |

 #### Running

+enumeration of sub states, see various [<unittype>_state_tables](https://github.com/systemd/systemd/blob/c87700a1335f489be31cd3549927da68b5638819/src/basic/unit-def.c#L163);
+duplicates were removed, tables are hex aligned to keep some space for future values

 | Value  | Meaning               | Description                         |
 | -----  | -------               | -----------                         |